Jets’ Curry has rare blood disorder, hopes to play in 2022

-The 33-year-old Curry wrote in a post on Twitter that Jets team doctors discovered the disorder last month, but he didn’t specify the condition ailing him.
-Curry said he was projected to return to the field in mid-September, but he developed blood clots that prevent him from having physical contact for the next three to six months.
+The 33-year-old Curry wrote in posts on Twitter and Instagram that Jets team doctors discovered the disorder last month, but he didn’t specify the condition ailing him.
+Curry said he was projected to return to the field in mid-September, but he developed blood clots and is taking blood thinners that prevent him from having physical contact for the next three to six months.

 “While I am incredibly disappointed that I will not be able to play with my teammates this year, I am thankful that the doctors identified my condition in time,” Curry wrote.
 “They have informed me that I am expected to make a full recovery and return to the field next season.”

-Curry was signed by the Jets in March to help boost their pass rush, but he had been on the active/non-football injury list throughout training camp.
+Curry was signed to a one-year, $1.3 million deal in March to help boost the Jets’ pass rush.
+He had been on the active/non-football injury list throughout training camp.
 He was placed on the reserve/non-football injury list Tuesday, ending his season.

 In his Twitter post, which included the words “God Got Me,” Curry thanked everyone who had already reached out to him to wish him well.